Chapter 3: Sorting out the Hotels

 Among the largest in the world, these hotels combined had a total of over 40,000 rooms ...an average of 3,000 rooms each!
 That's a lot of rooms to keep filled year round.
 Since the average stay in Las Vegas is only 3.6 days, that is more than 4 million transactions annually.

-Today, nearly 38 million vacationers, gamblers and conventioneers visit Las Vegas every year.
-The more than 18 thousand conventions held annually bring more than 4 million visitors.
+Today, more than 40 million vacationers, gamblers and conventioneers visit Las Vegas every year.
+The more than 18 thousand conventions held annually bring more than 9 million visitors.
 Clark County (where Las Vegas is located) accounts for nearly $9 billion in gaming revenue - two-thirds of that come from the strip.

 The average visitor's gambling budget is $500 for a 3 or 4 day trip.
 Hotel occupancy is around 85% - nearly 90% on the weekends.
 The average nightly room rate is $95.
 The average age of a visitor is nearly 50, only 7% of the visitors are under 21.
 One in five is a first timer ...a "newbie."
 More than 6 million people travel to Las Vegas from other countries.
 (Statistics are from the Las Vegas Convention and Visitors Authority Research Department.)